code-warrior/gulp-tutorial/04--writing-the-gulpfile.md

 **Note**: Because Gulp 4 was released in January 2018, it’s still considered relatively new.
 As such, many examples on the NPMJS web site and on the web were written in Gulp 3.9.x.
 All examples in this tutorial and repo are written in Gulp 4.0.0.

-In the `compress-html` folder we’ve been working in during this tutorial, create a folder called `uncompressed-html`, then add an HTML document called `index.html` to it.
+Using the `compress-html` folder we’ve been working with during this tutorial, create a folder called `uncompressed-html`, then add to it an HTML document called `index.html`.

 Now, create an empty file called `gulpfile.js` in `compress-html`.
 Recall from step 2 of this tutorial that `gulpfile.js` is the `entry point` in `package.json`.
 Before continuing, ensure the folder `compress-html` has the following folders/files:
 * `package.json`
 * `uncompressed-html/index.html`
 * `gulpfile.js`
-* `node_modules` (there are too many folders/files to list under `node_modules`, so just ensure it exists.)
+* `node_modules` (there are too many folders/files to list under `node_modules`, so just ensure it exists)

 Copy and paste the following into `gulpfile.js`.